CENTER FOR ARIZONA POLICY, INC. PRIVACY STATEMENT (Updated March 7, 2018)

 In addition, CAP uses clear gifs in our HTML-based emails to let us know which emails have been opened by the recipients.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
 If you would like to opt-out of these emails, please see the Opt-out section.

-CAP may send all new members a welcoming email to verify password and username.
-Established members will occasionally receive information on resources, services, urgent issues, and our newsletter.
-Out of respect the user’s privacy, the user may opt-out of receiving these types of communications (see the Choice and Opt-Out section).
+CAP may send all new interested individuals emails including our weekly Five Minutes for Families as well as other emails of interest.
+Out of respect for the user’s privacy, the user may opt-out of receiving these types of communications (see the Choice and Opt-Out section).

 Sharing of Information